38061027/meu-perfil-fifa22/README.md

 Status: developing ⚠️

  ### Project developeing by me, to show my trajectory in fifa 22 in campaign mode.
+ ## inspired by the websites: HLTV.ORG and TRANFERMARKT

 > #### Technologies and libraries used in the project
 >